Sternopygus

 Sternopygus is a genus of glass knifefishes found in tropical and subtropical South America (south to the Río de la Plata Basin), and Panama.
+It is the only extant extant member of the subfamily Sternopyginae, with the related fossil genus †Humboldtichthys also known from Bolivia.

 They inhabit a wide range of freshwater habitats, from fast-flowing rivers to essentially static waters in floodplains, and shallow habitats to the bottom of deep rivers.
-S. macrurus will even visit brackish mangrove to feed.
+S. macrurus will even visit brackish mangroves to feed.

 They are medium to large knifefish, with a maximum total length of 23-140 cm depending on the exact species.
 They feed on invertebrates, small fish and fruits.
 Most members of Gymnotiformes are nocturnal, but Sternopygus are both nocturnal and diurnal.

 Species

-There are currently ten recognized species in this genus.
+There are currently eleven recognized species in this genus.